garygr2002/Rebalance/README.md

 ### Minimum Investment

 The minimum investment begins in column 58, and is up to 10 characters long.
 Its content is constrained to a number, possibly with a decimal point.
 The ticker minimum is a currency-denominated minimum investment in the ticker.
 In its effort to rebalance an account, the software will place either no value in any ticker, or not less than this minimum.
 Non-balanceable debts may be specified with a negative minimum, which we assume to be a credit limit.
 Although some institutions place limitations only on initial investments in a fund, the software currently assumes that minimums are applicable to all future transfers into, or out of a fund.
 An investor may also arbitrarily opt for a self-imposed minimum in any fund.
-Use this field to do that.
+Use this field to do that. <i>Minimum investment is a currency field with no currency indicator.</i>

 ### Preferred Rounding